Bowel Cancer Screening

 When Are Results Given?

-Results given in two weeks.
+Results will be given in two weeks.

 What Are The Risks Of Screening